About Tony Juniper

 One of "the 100 people who are making the decisions that affect your life" Country Life 2009

 Today Tony Juniper is the Chair of Natural England, the statutory body that works for the conservation and restoration of the natural environment in England.
 Before joining Natural England in April 2019he was Executive Director for Advocacy and Campaigns for WWF-UK, joining the organisation in January 2018 following a period working in a variety of roles and capacities, including as a Special Adviser to the Prince of Wales’s International Sustainability Unit, having previously worked (2008-2010) as a Special Advisor with the Prince’s Rainforests Project.
-He is a Fellow with the University of Cambridge Institute for Sustainability Leadership (CISL), working as a member of the teaching faculty and contributing to several programmes including The Prince Of Wales's Business and Sustainability Programme.
-He is also a founder of The Robertsbridge Group, which provides advice to major companies on how best to meet ambitious sustainability goals.
+He was (and remains) a Fellow with the University of Cambridge Institute for Sustainability Leadership (CISL), working as a member of the teaching faculty and contributing to several programmes including The Prince Of Wales's Business and Sustainability Programme.
+He was also a founder of Robertsbridge, which provides advice to major companies on how best to meet ambitious sustainability goals.
 In 2015 he was declared President of The Wildlife Trusts but stepped down from this position on joining Natural England.

 Tony Juniper believes that political change is necessary in making the transition to a more sustainable society and was the candidate for the Green Party in the Cambridge constituency at the 2010 General Election.
 The campaign nearly tripled the Green vote in Cambridge and gained the third best Green result out of 325 constituencies where a Green candidate stood.